 The majority of the national pavilions are located at the two main locations, Giardini and Arsenale.
 You can reach these with the vaporetto (more info in my post ‘A practical how-to guide on transportation in Venice‘) and get out at either the Giardini or Arsenale stop.
 It is a 5 to 10 minutes walk from one site to the other, depending on the route you choose.
 You can opt for the scenic walk along the lagoon or for the shortcut via Via Garibaldi.

 There are also several national pavilions, collateral events or coinciding exhibitions spread all over the city and on the San Giorgio Maggiore island.
 Schedule at least one day for these, as it takes time to go from one place to another.
 You can download the map upfront if you want to plan your walk and combine it with other sights, shops or restaurants you want to visit in Venice.
 These locations can be recognized by large signs outside on the street.

 Some of these events do not run during the whole Biennale period.
 Several close on different days or as of September.
 Make sure to check upfront whether or not they will be open.
 You don’t want to walk to the other side of the city to find a closed pavilion.

 Which pavilions and events?

-If you don’t feel like preparing, but you would like to receive background information about the art works, you can book a guided tour via La Biennale.
+If you don’t feel like preparing, but you would like to receive background information about the works, you can book a guided tour via La Biennale.
 Alternatively, ask your questions to the guides and hosts at the different pavilions.

-I hope this overview gives you some insights for your visit to the Art Biennale.
+I hope this overview gives you some insights for your visit to the Architecture Biennale.
 Feel free to contact me, via the comments section below or by mail, if you have any additional questions.
 I will be glad to help you.

 Enjoy your visit!